nogafriedman/ProceduralPlatformer/README.md

 Jetpack- sustained upward thrust with reduced gravity.
 Speed Boost- increased horizontal acceleration and visual feedback.
 * The camera speeds up the higher you climb, increasing difficulty over time.
 * Every 10th platform is marked with the floor number, visualizing player progression.
+* Background music is played and sound effects are triggered on jumps and progression.
+* Main Menu and game instructions are featured on game start.

 We created an extensible input provider interface and kept the game logic generic, so the game can easily be extended to PC and other platforms.